 Some companies may consider using one-size-fits-all online templates.
 This approach is not advisable, as there’s no guarantee that the templates will encompass all the required state-specific policies.

 We know the challenges associated with drafting employee handbooks.
 That’s why SixFifty has taken care of the hard work for you.
-Employment Docs is designed to support employers throughout every stage of the employment life cycle, starting from offer letters and continuing through termination and offboarding.
+Our employee handbook creator is designed to support employers throughout every stage of the employment life cycle, starting from offer letters and continuing through termination and offboarding.
 Creating top-tier New Hampshire employee handbooks that meet all requirements has never been easier.
 Best of all, our legal team closely monitors any developments in employment law nationwide.
 Should any changes arise, we’ll promptly notify you, enabling you to regenerate your documents accordingly.

 Ready to learn more?
 Schedule a demo today!